-- 351 Measuring reinsurance contracts on their own merits is also consistent with the requirements of many other standards that assume the contract as unit of account and with the Conceptual Framework as the accounting reflect the rights and obligations of the specific contract. - 352 EFRAG acknowledges that the accounting for reinsurance contracts would require careful explanation of the numbers and may impair understanding in particular circumstances.
+- only takes into account the reinsurer's share in the claims and disregards the reinsurance premium and commissions. - 352 EFRAG notes these concerns, however, is supportive of measuring reinsurance contracts held on their own merits, as this is consistent with the need to reflect the substantial specific rights and obligation of each contract.
+EFRAG also notes that the concerns raised in paragraph 350 do not conflict with EFRAG's view that reinsurance contract being a separate contract is to be supported.
+The first concern highlights that there is no substantive right for a ceding company to receive reinsurance coverage unless it has underwritten contracts to be reinsured.
+The second concern stresses that the calculation of the loss recovery component should be consistent with the terms of the reinsurance contract.
+EFRAG acknowledges that the proposed calculation of the loss recovery component only takes into account the reinsurer's share in the claims and disregards the reinsurance premium and commissions. - 353 Measuring reinsurance contracts on their own merits is also consistent with the requirements of many other standards that assume the contract as unit of account and with the Conceptual Framework as the accounting reflect the rights and obligations of the specific contract. - EFRAG acknowledges that the accounting for reinsurance contracts would require careful explanation of the numbers and may impair understanding in particular circumstances.
 These circumstances could be for example: reinsurance contracts may not be accounted for under the VFA; one reinsurance contract may cover various contracts under differing measurement models; the reinsurance contracts held are in a net cost position etc. In the context of preparers indicating that separating different cash flows from the same contract as being too complex, EFRAG considers that this is an appropriate compromise.
-EFRAG also concludes that the understandability or not of the accounting would depend on the quality of the disclosures and explanations provided by the insurer.

-Current rate versus locked-in rate to accrete the contractual service margin

-- 353 As discussed in paragraph 31 and further above, under the general model, the CSM is accreted at the rate at inception.
-Some argue that the resulting numbers would not be understandable to users of financial statements. - 354 EFRAG disagrees as the CSM and its allocation are not cash flows and this treatment is aligned with the rest of IFRS where unearned profit is accrued at the rate at inception.
-EFRAG assesses that this requirement does not impair understandability.

-Contracts that change nature over time

-355 As discussed in paragraphs 53 to 56, some preparers have indicated that certain products change significantly in nature during their life.
+EFRAG also concludes that the understandability or not of the accounting would depend on the quality of the disclosures and explanations provided by the insurer. - Current rate versus locked-in rate to accrete the contractual service margin - 355 As discussed in paragraph 31 and further above, under the general model, the CSM is accreted at the rate at inception.
+Some argue that the resulting numbers would not be understandable to users of financial statements. - 356 EFRAG disagrees as the CSM and its allocation are not cash flows and this treatment is aligned with the rest of IFRS where unearned profit is accrued at the rate at inception.
+EFRAG assesses that this requirement does not impair understandability. - Contracts that change nature over time - As discussed in paragraphs 53 to 56, some preparers have indicated that certain products change significantly in nature during their life.
 The concern is that users will not understand when similar products fall under different models or when participation features are supported by items that do not qualify as underlying items.
 EFRAG notes that appropriate education about the different models would be required for users to understand the reasons and impact of the different accounting models on the financial result.
 Furthermore, as explained above in paragraph 57, stakeholders considered that the unbundling of components would be inappropriate, thus giving rise to the current prescribed accounting.
 EFRAG acknowledges that this may be complex to explain and to understand, but not overly so in the context of the complexity of the products and the business.
 EFRAG considers that as for reinsurance contracts held, that the extent of understandability would depend on the quality of disclosures and explanations provided by the entity.